 • Line 322-323: Explaining 30% of heterogeneity is a noteworthy achievement, especially when this is done using a moderator with only four levels.
 This suggests that the explained variance is unlikely to be a statistical artefact, which can occasionally happen when moderators have many levels.
 Looking at Figure 3b, I can't help but wonder whether the near-zero overall effect observed in the intercept-only models could be, at least in part, due to opposing directions of effects within the dataset (i.e., essentially, effects cancelling each other out).
 One possible source of this could be inconsistent coding of effect direction across traits, for example, mixing survival and mortality effects without adjusting the sign accordingly.
 I would appreciate it if the authors could clarify whether steps were taken to ensure that the meaning of the direction (sign) of effect sizes is consistent across the dataset.
 If such steps were unnecessary for this analysis, a brief explanation of why that is the case would also be helpful in clarifying this.

 RESPONSE: Direction is important as suggested.
 However, when considering PRRD the slopes (change of traits) within each treatment matter the most because they quantify plasticity.
-We now outline this more clearly in our revision when describing PRRD and add a new supplemental table.
+We now outline this more clearly in our revision when describing PRRD (methods) and add a new supplemental table (Table S2).
 We have paid particular attention to effect direction in our data and analysis, coining effect sizes (i.e., multiplying by -1) to ensure that the interpretation is consistent.
-We have stated this more clearly now in our revised MS;
+We have stated this more clearly now in the methods of our revised MS;

 • Line 343-345: I agree with the reviewer that this conclusion — and potentially others — requires substantial revision.
 Based on the current analyses, including the results shown in Figure 3b and the high levels of heterogeneity, of which more than one-third is attributable to differences between studies, the statement that “diel fluctuations do not impact plasticity” is not fully supported.
 In particular, interpreting a statistically non-significant effect as evidence of no effect is problematic, especially when heterogeneity is high.
 More nuance is needed when interpreting non-significant results, particularly in the presence of substantial heterogeneity.
 For example, a p-value of 0.18 combined with considerable unexplained variance suggests uncertainty, not confirmation of the absence of effect.
 I encourage the authors to adjust the wording of these conclusions to better reflect the limitations and uncertainty in the current evidence.

 RESPONSE: We edited the text to read: "The findings of our study overall indicate that there is little support in the current literature that phenotypic plasticity is influenced by regular diel fluctuations around mean temperatures.".
 We also edited the title as well, as indicated above.
-Please note also that while the relative heterogeneity across studies is high, there is a rather small amount of heterogeneity overall based on the prediction intervals.
+Please note also that while the relative heterogeneity across studies is actually low and there is a rather small amount of heterogeneity overall based on the prediction intervals.

 • Figure S2: It would be important for the authors to clarify how they handled cases where studies did not report all the necessary information for inclusion in the meta-analysis.
 For example, missing sample sizes or standard deviations.
 Did the authors exclude such studies, attempt to contact the original authors, or apply imputation methods for missing values?
 I would generally advise against excluding studies outright in these cases, as this can introduce bias and reduce the comprehensiveness of the analysis.
 Providing a brief explanation of the approach taken would help ensure transparency and allow readers to assess the robustness of the dataset.